Cart 0

 Color-29.jpg

-Three phases of scholarship: Conduct, Focus, and Insight
+Three phases of scholarship: Immersing, Mapping, and Transforming

-All entering students begin in the Conduct phase.
-In this phase, which usually lasts 1-2 years, students learn how to
+All entering students begin in the Immersing phase.
+In this phase, which usually lasts 1 year, students

 • Learn through and contribute to seminar classes